phreeza/manuscript_axon_potentials/doc/manuscript.md

 The barn owl neurophonic potential in nucleus laminaris as an example for a dipolar field in an axonal terminal zone.
 ----

-In order to test predictions of our model of the extracellular field of axon bundles, we recorded EFP responses from the barn owl auditory brain stem.
-The barn owl has a highly developed auditory system with a strong frequency following response in the EFP in the nucleus laminaris (NL), called the neurophonic.
+In order to test the dipole prediction of our model of the extracellular field of axon bundles, we recorded EFP responses from the barn owl auditory brain stem.
+The barn owl has a highly developed auditory system with a strong frequency following response in the EFP (up to 9 kHz) in the nucleus laminaris (NL), called the neurophonic.
 In NL, the input from the two ears is first integrated to calculate the azimuthal location of a sound source, and this information is encoded in the EFP.
-The EFP in this region is mainly due to the efferent activity, and the spiking contribution of postsynaptic neurons is minimal [@Kuokkanen2010Origin;@Kuokkanen2013Linear].
+The EFP in this region is mainly due to the efferent activity, and the contribution of spikes of NL neurons is small [@Kuokkanen2010Origin;@Kuokkanen2013Linear].
 Furthermore, the anatomy of the efferent axons is well known and follows a stereotypical pattern [@carr90]: Two fiber bundles enter the nucleus, with fibers from the contralateral ear entering ventrally, and from the ipsilateral ear entering dorsally.
-The axon bundles reach the nucleus from the previous nucleus without bifurcating, then bifrucate multiple times at the border of the NL, and then terminate within NL.
+The axon bundles reach the nucleus from the previous nucleus without bifurcating, then bifurcate multiple times at the border of the NL, and then terminate within NL.
-They have a strong directional preference and run roughly in parallel.
+Axon bundles have a strong directional preference and run roughly in parallel.
 This well studied physiology and anatomy makes the system an ideal candidate to study the EFPs of axon bundles.

-To study the spatiotemporal structure of the EFP in NL, we performed simultaneous multi-electrode recordings of the response in NL (Figure [@fig:expmethod]A) to contralateral monaural click stimuli.
+To study the spatiotemporal structure of the EFP in NL, we performed simultaneous multi-electrode recordings of the response in NL ( [@fig:expmethod]A) to contralateral monaural click stimuli.
 The click responses showed distinct high- and low-frequency components as previously reported [@wagner09].
-The high-frequency (Figure [@fig:expmethod]B) ringing corresponds to the position on the frequency map within NL being recorded from and reflects the tuning and phase locking of the incoming axons to the stimulus frequency.
-The origin of the low-frequency component (Figure [@fig:expmethod]C) remains unexplained.
+The frequency of the high-frequency ([@fig:expmethod]B) ringing corresponds to the recording location on the frequency map within NL and ringing reflects the frequency tuning and phase locking of the incoming axons.
+The origin of the low-frequency component ([@fig:expmethod]C) remains unexplained.
 We filtered the data to roughly separate these components.
-The cutoff to split the components was set to 2\ kHz, because this frequency was always well below the high-frequency ringing component, which usually dominated the spectra.
+The cutoff to split the components was set to 2\ kHz because this frequency was always well below the high-frequency ringing component.

-The model was fit to the data by performing a nonlinear least squares optimization.
+The same simplified model used in @fig:distscaling] was fit to the data by performing a nonlinear least squares optimization.
 Free parameters were (1) the number of fibers at the depth of each recording location, (2) the average membrane potential over time in a single fiber at the location next to the most dorsal electrode, (3) the axonal conduction velocity, and (4) the distance between bundle and electrode array.

-![(**A**) Photomicrograph of a 40µm thick transverse Nissl stained section through the dorsal brain stem, containing a superimposed, to scale, diagram of the multielectrode probe.
+![Multielectrode recordings in the barn owl show dipolar axonal EFPs. (**A**) Photomicrograph of a 40µm thick transverse Nissl stained section through the dorsal brain stem, containing a superimposed, to scale, diagram of the multielectrode probe.
 The probe produced a small slit in a cerebellar folium overlying the IVth ventricle (\*), and penetrated into the nucleus laminaris (NL) Scale bar, 1mm.
 The recordings where made in NL, and electrodes extended to both sides of the nucleus.
 The outline of the probe is shown in light green, with the recording electrodes indicated by magenta circles, and the reference electrode as a magenta rectangle.
 The low-frequency component (**B**) and high-frequency component (**C**) are ordered the same as the electrodes, with three examples connected to their recording sites by black lines.
 Time scale in B and C is identical as indicated by the scale bar, and voltage scale as indicated by individual scalebars.
 ](../figs/with_probe.pdf){#fig:expmethod}

 ![The spatial structure of EFPs recorded from the nucleus laminaris of the barn